bordszz/cs-11-jjj-laro-craft/README.md

 ## BONUS FEATURES 🔥😲
 For our project, the following bonus features were added on top of the base game:
 #### 1. Main Menu and User Interface (DLC)
-- using tcss!
+- An interactive UI for the game that displays a play button, different levels, and even a leaderboard (more on this)
-#### 2. Exit function (implemented in base game also)
+#### 2. Exit function
+- To exit the game, enter 'Q'
 #### 3. Leaderboard (DLC)
+- Implemented by creating a separated .json file to keep track of local scores
-- Stores local scores and asks for the player's nickname
+- Stores local scores under a inputted nickname and ranks these scores by least amount of moves used

 #### 5. 2nd Character (DLC)
 - Inspired by Fireboy and Watergirl!
+- In the DLC, 2 players are introduced
+- to control the players, P1 uses W/A/S/D/T while P2 uses I/J/K/L/P

 ‼️ To access the DLC features, please ensure that you have Textual downloaded by running this command in your terminal: